thosgood/this-weeks-finds/markdown/101-151/week109.md

 Similarly, we can write *any* tensor using spinors with twice as many indices.
-This may not seem like a great step forward, but it actually was\... because it lets us slice and dice concepts from general relativity in interesting new ways.
+This may not seem like a great step forward, but it actually was... because it lets us slice and dice concepts from general relativity in interesting new ways.

 For example, the Riemann curvature tensor describing the curvature of